 Here are a few things you might not expect.
-Participants will be required to interview someone from the horse world, usually in a sit down, one-on-one private meeting session lasting up to an hour.
-If a personal meeting is not possible, by phone or Facetime is arranged.
+Participants will be required to interview someone from the horse world.
+The interview is usually a sit down, one-on-one, private meeting lasting up to an hour.
+If a personal meeting is not possible, by phone or FaceTime/Zoom is arranged.
 You will need to take notes and write up the interview to share with the group.
-All participants are required to give a presentation to the group on a topic of their choice, with a Q & A session.
-You will have regular written tests, sometimes on non-horse related topics, such as current events.
+With permission, you may record the interview.
+Posting any portion of this interview, whether video or written is prohibited without expressed permission.
+Please check with Lendon regarding social media policies.
+Posting a photo may be acceptable with permission from your interviewee.
+All participants are also required to give a presentation to the group on a topic of their choice, with a Q&A session.
+You will also have regular written tests, sometimes on non-horse related topics such as current events.
 You will have required reading for tests.
 You will also be tested on general horse knowledge and skills, such as mounting from the ground, or changing hands with your whip or citing the number of beats in each gait.
-Cleaning the bathroom, watering plants, and raking the sides of the arena are also expected.
+Cleaning the bathroom, watering plants, and raking the sides of the arena may also be expected.